nasa/Transform-to-Open-Science-Book/index.md

 Welcome to the open science guide for Transform to Open Science (TOPS), a NASA [Open-Source Science Initiative](https://science.nasa.gov/open-science-overview) mission.

 ## What is Open Science?
+The United States government [defines](https://open.science.gov/) open science as "the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity."

-Open science—-opening up the scientific process from idea inception to result—-increases access to knowledge and expands opportunities for participation.
+We believe that open science—-opening up the scientific process from idea inception to result—-increases access to knowledge and expands opportunities for participation.
 Sharing the data, code, results, and knowledge associated with the scientific process enables more inclusive, diverse and equitable participation in science, while also leading to more transparent, replicable, and reproducible results.
 But achieving this openness requires changing how we work, to help us move forward together.

 ## NASA’s Transform to Open Science mission
 To help catalyze the move to open science and support changing cultural norms, NASA is championing the Transform to Open Science (TOPS) mission and has declared 2023 the Year of Open Science.